SA5NNN/VLF-Receiver/README.md

 The MOSFET needs to be a depletion mode N-channel MOSFET with low reverse transfer capacitance to not affect the resonant circuit.
 Depletion mode means it can work around 0 V as it allows both positive and negative signals.
-The resonant circuit provides a very low voltage signal around 17.2 kHz, so we need a very small amount of voltage around 0 V. If the received signal from SAQ is at signal strength S9, a very strong and fine signal, then it equates to 50 uV or -73 dBm.
+The resonant circuit provides a very low voltage signal around 17.2 kHz, so we need a very small amount of voltage around 0 V. If the received signal from SAQ is at signal strength S9, a very strong and fine signal, then it equates to 50 &mu;V or -73 dBm.
 50 millionth of a volt is not much and the sinus signal will oscillate between
-–25 uV and +25 uV (RMS, not peak to peak), our FET must accept that.
+–25 &mu;V and +25 &mu;V (RMS, not peak to peak), our FET must accept that.